Prithpal-Sooriya/Final-Year-Project/README.md

 ## To be achieved (descending order of priority)
 - [ ] ADD TESTING!
-- [ ] Order commits correctly
-  - git flow (dev branch for all code, & pull requests to master branch)

 - command line
   - [ ] Adding a directory to IPFS